KaiqueS/Social_Choice_Theory-Basic_Framework/README.md

 This class represents a Social Matrix of *Profiles*.

-The matrix has ***M x N*** dimensions, where each line in *M* represents an individual profile of preferences, and each column *N* represents an Option within the respective profile, as well as the *value*, or weight, of that Option for the corresponding profile.
+The matrix has order ***M x N***, where each line in *M* represents an individual profile of preferences, and each column *N* represents an Option within the respective profile, as well as the *value*, or weight, of that Option for the corresponding profile.

 This value, or weight, makes it possible to order those preferences, where, for any alternatives x, y, and for any integers A, B, ( x, A ) and ( y, B ) are pairs s.t.
 A is the value of x in the ordering, and B of y.